 "Yeah...
-Don't mind me though, I'm just here to escort Lily Evans.
+Don't mind me though, I'm just Lily Evans' guest.
 Do you know her?"

 "Petunia's sister?
-The one who's always at that boarding school?"
+The one who's always at that… boarding school?"
 He didn't notice the woman also scoot away from him.
-James also didn't know that Petunia had told Vernon's family that Lily went to a boarding school for teenagers who were troubled in the head.
-Petunia had gotten in a lot of trouble after her mother found out.
+James didn't know that Petunia told Vernon's family Lily went to a boarding school for troubled teens.
+Petunia received quite a lecture after their parents found.